fieldtrip/website/tutorial/eventrelatedstatistics.md

 When parametric statistics are used, one method that addresses this problem is the so-called Bonferroni correction.
 The idea is if the experimenter is conducting _n_ number of statistical tests then each of the individual tests should be tested under a significance level that is divided by _n_.
 The Bonferroni correction was derived from the observation that if _n_ tests are performed with an _alpha_ significance level, then the probability that one comes out significantly is smaller than or equal to _n_ times _alpha_ (Boole's inequality).
 In order to keep this probability lower, we can use an _alpha_ that is divided by _n_ for each test.
 However, the correction comes at the cost of increasing the probability of false negatives, i.e. the test does not have enough power to reveal differences among conditions.

 In contrast to the familiar parametric statistical framework, it is straightforward to solve the MCP in the nonparametric framework.
 Nonparametric tests offer more freedom to the experimenter regarding which test statistics are used for comparing conditions, and help to maximize the sensitivity to the expected effect.
-For more details see the publication by [Maris and Oostenveld (2007)](/references_to_implemented_methods#statistical_inference_by_means_of_permutation) and the [Cluster-based permutation tests on event related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.
+For more details see the publication by [Maris and Oostenveld (2007)](/references_to_implemented_methods#statistical_inference_by_means_of_permutation) and the [Cluster-based permutation tests on event-related fields](/tutorial/cluster_permutation_timelock) and the [Cluster-based permutation tests on time-frequency data](/tutorial/cluster_permutation_freq) tutorials.

 ## Procedure

 To do parametric or non-parametric statistics on event-related fields in a within-subject design we will use a dataset of 10 subjects that has been preprocessed, the planar gradient and the subject-averages of two conditions have been computed.
 The gray boxes of Figure 1 show those steps that have been done already.
 The orange boxes within the gray boxes represent processing steps that are done on all trials that belong to one subject in one condition.
-These steps are described in the [Trigger-based trial selection](/tutorial/preprocessing) and in the [Event related averaging and planar gradient](/tutorial/eventrelatedaveraging) tutorial.
+These steps are described in the [Preprocessing - Segmenting and reading trial-based EEG and MEG data](/tutorial/preprocessing) and  the [Event-related averaging and MEG planar gradient](/tutorial/eventrelatedaveraging) tutorials.
 How to use the **[ft_timelockstatistics](/reference/ft_timelockstatistics)** function will be described in this tutorial.

 We will perform the following steps to do a statistical test in FieldTrip: